keepaliveit-staging/staging.keepaliveit.co.uk/_services/software-consultancy.markdown

         </div>
         <div class="col-xs-8 col-sm-9">
             <h3>DEVELOPMENT TEAM FORMATION & DEVELOPER ONBOARDING</h3>
-            <p>Forming a new software development team, or onboarding new software developers in existing software development teams can be a challenging, frustrating, and time consuming process.
-Offload your development team formation tasks to us and we'll apply our expertise with forming a development team, hiring new software developers, onboarding software developers, managing existing staff, and implementing plans & processes to make software development projects a success.</p>
+            <p>Forming a new software development team, or onboarding new software developers in an existing software development team can be a challenging, frustrating, and time consuming process.
+Offload your development team formation tasks to us and we'll apply our expertise with forming an in-house software development team by hiring new software developers, onboarding software developers, managing existing staff, and implementing plans & processes to make software development projects a success.</p>
-            <p><a href="/software-consultancy/development-team-formation-and-developer-onboarding-services">View more information and discover pricing for Keep-Alive I.T's Development Team formation & Software Developer onboarding Services.</a></p>
+            <p><a href="/software-consultancy/software-development-team-formation-and-developer-onboarding-services">View more information and discover pricing for Keep-Alive I.T's Development Team formation & Software Developer onboarding Services.</a></p>
         </div>
     </div>
 </div>